FreeRTOS/iot-reference-esp32/GettingStartedGuide.md

 * [Grant access to Code Signing for AWS IoT](https://docs.aws.amazon.com/freertos/latest/userguide/code-sign-policy.html).

 ### 5.2 Provision the project with the code-signing public key certificate
-The code-signing public key certificate will be used by the application binary i.e. the demo, to authenticate a binary that was downloaded for an update (this downloaded firmware would have been signed by the certificate's corresponding private key).
+The code-signing public key certificate will be used by the application binary, i.e. the demo, to authenticate a binary that was downloaded for an update.
+(This downloaded firmware would have been signed by the certificate's corresponding private key.)

-Copy the public key certificate that you would have created in the 'Create a code-signing certificate' step, to 'main/cert/aws_codesign.crt'
+Copy the public key certificate that you would have created in the 'Create a code-signing certificate' step to 'main/cert/aws_codesign.crt'

 The demo will read the certificate 'aws_codesign.crt' from your host filesystem and save it in memory.

 ### 5.3 Build an application binary with a higer version number, to be downloaded and activated on the device
 To perform an OTA firmware update, you must go through these steps:
-* Increment the version of the binary and create the signed binary image.
+1. Increment the version of the binary and create the signed binary image.
-* Upload this image to an S3 bucket and create an OTA Update Job on the AWS IoT console.
+1. Upload this image to an S3 bucket and create an OTA Update Job on the AWS IoT console.
-* Restore the original version (lower version number) and flash this to the device.
+1. Restore the original version (lower version number) and flash this to the device.
 The version of the new image must be later than the current image on the board or else OTA will not proceed.

-The OTA Update Job will send a notification to an MQTT topic to which the device will be listening to.
-Upon receiving an OTA update notfication, the device will then commence downloading the new firmware.
+The OTA Update Job will send a notification to an MQTT topic that the device will be listening to.
+When it receives an OTA update notfication, the device will then start downloading the new firmware.

 Create a binary with a higher version number.
-1. Run `idf.py menuconfig`
+1. Run `idf.py menuconfig`.
 2. Select `Reference Integration` from the menu.
-3. Under `Enable OTA demo` go to `OTA demo configurations`
+3. Under `Enable OTA demo`, go to `OTA demo configurations`.
 4. Set the `Application version build` number to '1'.
 5. Go back to main menu, Save and exit.
 6. Run the following command to only build the demo project.
 ```
 idf.py build
 ```
 If successful, there will be a new binary under the 'build' directory - build/GoldenReferenceIntegration.bin.
-Copy this binary to another location, else it will be overwritten in the next step.
+Copy this binary to another location, otherwise it will be overwritten in the next step.

 ### 5.4 Build and flash the device with a binary with a lower version number
 1. Follow the same steps in 5.3, but this time, set the `Application version build` number to '0'.